marchersimon/tldr-cpp/README.md

       --raw       Display the raw Markdown page without formatting -r, --render    Specify the path to a custom Markdown page to render -a, --all       When used with --update, this updates all languages, instead of just the installed ones -f, --find      Perform a full-text search through all pages.
-Modifiers are --name, --description and --examples.
+Modifiers are --name, --description and --example , --stem      In case you don't need fancy English.
+Enjoy pure information.
+(This version of the page will be searched in with --find)
   -h, --help:     Display help about tldr-cpp
 ```